Music of Vietnam: History

-Influences on Vietnam music
+Foreign Influences

 The traditional music of Vietnam has been heavily influenced by Chinese music, mainly in terms of musical instruments and performance styles.
 The introduction of American music, particularly rock and roll and pop music, has influenced the development of modern Vietnamese music.

-The Vietnam War had a profound impact on Vietnamese music, inspiring many protest songs and influencing the development of modern Vietnamese music, the introduction of rock came with use of electric guitars to create more aggressive sound on the songs.
-The main genres that were common in this period were the rock ,folk and soul.
-This war influenced the lyrics and themes during that time, songs were mainly about these themes: peace, love and social justice.
+The Vietnam War had a profound impact on Vietnamese music, inspiring many protest songs and influencing the development of modern Vietnamese music.
+The introduction of rock came with the use of electric guitars to create a more aggressive sound within the songs.
+The main genres prevalent in this period were rock, folk, and soul.
+Due to the war, most songs at the time were focused on the themes of peace, love, and social justice.

-Before the Doi Moi Period, Vietnam music was mainly influenced by folk music and social realism.
-At this period there was the introduction of new genres like hiphop, pop, rock which were mainly influenced by Western culture.
+Before the Doi Moi Period, Vietnamese music was mainly influenced by folk music and social realism.
+At this period, there was the introduction of new genres like hip-hop, pop, and rock, which were mainly influenced by Western culture.
 The economic reforms of the Doi Moi period in the 1980s led to a relaxation of state control over the arts, allowing for greater diversity and experimentation in Vietnamese music.
 This period led to increased popularity and acceptance of Western music styles and genres.

-After the fall of Saigon in 1975, there was strict control over cultural expressions, many musicians were forced to move to other countries, those who remained had to adhere to the government rules.
-The music themes shifted to reflecting the government propaganda and the styles became more uniform and diverse.
-A popular Vietnamese musician "Trinh Cong Son" after the fall of Saigon his music was banned and he was out under house arrest because his songs were about anti- war and anti- government songs.
+After the Fall of Saigon, there was strict control over cultural expression.
+Many musicians were forced to move to other countries, and those who remained had to adhere to government rules.
+The music shifted to reflecting government propaganda, and the music scene became more uniform.
+Vietnamese musician Trịnh Công Sơn was sent to a foced labor "re-education camp". anti-war and anti-government.

 The rise of the internet has greatly expanded the availability and diversity of music in Vietnam, allowing for greater cross-cultural influences and the development of new musical styles.
-This contemporary period made Vietnamese music more diverse and experimental.
+This contemporary period has made Vietnamese music more diverse and experimental.

 Buddhism has had a significant influence on Vietnamese music, particularly in terms of its spiritual and meditative aspects.
 This occurred during the medieval period.